How your small business can save energy during the summer

 Forecasting energy prices can be difficult, as they depend on many variables, and the recent market volatility makes it nearly impossible to tell what could happen next.

-The best proactive approach to energy management during these uncertain times is to review your energy contract regularly, look for the most cost-effective options, and make everyday changes to cut your energy bill.
+The most practical approach is to review your energy contract regularly, compare options, and make everyday changes to bring your usage down.

-Checking renewal windows, avoiding out‑of‑contract rates and considering fixing for longer when prices dip can all help smooth the impact of future summer spikes.]
+Checking your renewal window, avoiding out-of-contract rates and considering a longer fix when prices dip can all help soften the impact of future summer spikes.
+If you're struggling to cover the cost of your energy bills, it's worth knowing what help is available and what the disconnection rules say.

 What support is available for small businesses?